 There is a significant shortage of housing for persons suffering from chronic mental illness or substance abuse disorders.
-Thousands of Washingtonians are stuck in institutional settings, or are homeless for lack of suitable housing.
+As a result, thousands of Washingtonians are stuck in institutional settings or are homeless for a lack of suitable housing.

 In 2017 the Washington Legislature provided funding to the Department of Commerce to create a Supportive Housing Manager.
 This position is tasked with coordinating with the Health Care Authority (HCA), the Department of Social and Health Services (DSHS) and other state agencies to expand the availability of supportive housing for persons with mental health conditions or substance use disorders.

 Supportive housing, sometimes referred to as Permanent Supportive Housing, provides eligible clients with a permanent rental subsidy.
 It also makes available voluntary supportive services designed to assist tenants with housing stability.
 Supportive housing is a critical housing intervention for every community in Washington, and is part of the solution to ending homelessness.

 Washington State’s Landlord Mitigation Law (RCW 43.31.605) became effective June 7, 2018.
 It provides landlords with an incentive and added security to work with tenants receiving rental assistance.
 The program offers up to $1,000 to the landlord in reimbursement for some potentially required move-in upgrades, up to fourteen days’ rent loss and up to $5,000 in qualifying damages caused by a tenant during tenancy.
 For more information, visit the website.

 Evictions have proven to be a leading cause of new cases of homelessness throughout Washington.
 The Tenancy Prevention Program benefits both landlord and tenant by maintaining the tenancy.
 This prevents landlords from facing vacancy and turn over losses while preventing an eviction that would create barriers in the tenant’s ability to find and rent future housing.